ChristosBaboulis/recommendation-service/docs/api-details.md

 ---

 ### `service/CryptoCSVLoader`
-Exposes the method `loadAll()` which reads all 5 CSV files located in the configured folder.
+Exposes the method `loadAndSaveAll()` which reads all 5 CSV files located in the configured folder.
-The folder path is provided through `CryptoProperties` (`application.yml`).
+Each file is processed in **fixed-size batches** (e.g., 1000 entries per batch) to avoid loading all data in memory.
+Batches are persisted to H2 via `CryptoEntryService`.

 ---